 If I’m on big walleye water or I’m looking to trick a lake trout, I might move up to the 3/8 or ½ oz spoon.
 Super-Glo Rainbow is a killer on lakers.
 If I’m after whitefish, I’ll go to a smaller 1/8 oz spoon.
 They usually aren’t too picky on the colour but if I was going to pick one I’d go with Silver Shiner.
 You can catch whitefish on the bigger spoons but they have a really small mouth so the smaller spoon will just hook more fish.

-I always fish my spoons for perch and walleye on 8 lb braid, with a 6 lb.
+I always fish my spoons for perch and walleye on an 8 lb braid, with a 6 lb.
 Fluorosilk leader.
-If I’m hunting big fish I might fish heavier line but I’ve landed plenty of big fish on that set up.
+If I’m hunting big fish I might fish heavier line but I’ve landed plenty of big fish on that set-up.
 I always tip my Buck-Shot with a minnow head to add a little bit of natural scent and that’s really all you need to know.
 Get it down on the bottom, make some noise with it and call the fish in!

-Over the recent holidays I was looking at old photos and that’s what triggered me to write this – year after year I have pictures with big walleye as well as other species with a Buck-Shot Spoon tied on the end of my line.
-There have been plenty of other great ice baits come along over the years but I just like to catch fish to much so I have a hard time even experimenting with anything else.
+Over the recent holidays, I was looking at old photos and that’s what triggered me to write this – year after year I have pictures with big walleye as well as other species with a Buck-Shot Spoon tied on the end of my line.
+There have been plenty of other great ice baits come along over the years but I just like to catch fish too much so I have a hard time even experimenting with anything else.

 The new Glo-Shot Fire-Belly Spoon features the same profile as the Buck-Shot, with a glowing stick in the center of it instead of a rattle chamber.
 It is a new look on a productive bait that has been effective for me as another option, especially on pressured community spots.
 When we tested the first models of these spoons last winter, they simply caught fish so when you’re adding a few more Buck-Shot Spoons to your tackle box, maybe include a couple of Glo-Shot Fire-Belly Spoons as well!